 - Foundry: Middleware Services.
 Open standards-based development with enterprise-grade backend services.
 Gain greater agility, visibility and control of your enterprise apps.

-An overview of Volt MX’s Iris:
+An overview of what Iris is:

 Iris basically offers you a frontend IDE, a very visual, design canvas to assist you while creating apps with ease and faster.
 One other great feature is the option of reusing components which will help you optimize your work.
 You also have a real-time preview capability making demos to stakeholders all that much easier.